Pennsylvania Residential Lease Agreement

 Landlord’s Name and Address Specifies the name and address of the landlord or authorized agent, to enable smooth communication of any important legal notice.

 Late/Returned Check Fee Specifies late fees or returned check fees related to the lease.
-In Pennsylvania, there are no restrictions on late fees and a $25 cap on returned check fees.
+In Pennsylvania, there are no restrictions on late fees.
+A landlord may recover up to a $50 service charge for a returned check, unless actual bank charges exceed this amount.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.